 6. OVERSIZE THE FILTER

 That’s right.
 When matched with the proper pump, you can and should oversize the filter.
-Why?
-Because a larger filter area will lower the flow rate per square foot of media, enabling the filter to capture even more debris and thus increase the filter’s efficiency.
+This is because a larger filter area will lower the flow rate per square foot of media, enabling the filter to capture even more debris and thus increase its efficiency.

-Filters that are larger than indicated by our calculations of flow requirements are particularly necessary for pools that get heavy use (such as commercial pools) and for backwashing (because the filter requires additional size for backwashing).
+Filters that are larger than indicated by calculations are particularly necessary for pools with heavy bather loads and for backwashing (because the filter requires additional size for backwashing).

 How oversizing works: Referring back to our earlier example, you could either select a model with a larger filter area or a model with an increased filter rate.
 To allow for debris buildup and backwashing, you might select a model with a filter area of 5 square feet and a filter rate of 20 gpm.
 That would yield a filter flow rate of 100 gpm — well beyond the desired rate of 62.3.
 Alternatively, you could choose a filter with 4 square feet of filter area and a filter rate of 25 gpm per square foot.

 Note: If you size your sand or DE filter too large, there won’t be enough pressure to backwash it clean.
 So, be sure to maintain the necessary backwash flow.